defi-defense-dao/defi-risk-tools-list/README.md

 * [Economic Safety Grade from DeFi Pulse & Gauntlet](https://defipulse.com/blog/introducing-the-defi-pulse-economic-safety-grade/) - A 1 to 100 grade to quantify and compare the economic risks of using on-chain protocols
 * [DeFi Safety](https://defisafety.com/) - A 1-100 rating of smart contract quality and safety for DeFi apps
 * [Certik Security Scores](https://www.certik.org/) - A 1-100 score across on-chain monitoring, social sentiment, governance changes, and market volatility
+* [CER Security Score](https://cer.live/defi) - A 1-10 based on audits, bug bounties, and liquidity
+* [CoinGecko Trsut Score](https://www.coingecko.com/en/methodology) - A 1-10 on centralized exchanges as well as a Green/Yellow/Red rating the liquidity of certain trading pairs

 ## Hack Incident Reporting
 * [Rekt News](https://www.rekt.news/) - Anonymous platform for whistleblowers and DeFi detectives to present their information to the community